 To Answer Your Research Question

 Your research question may call for qualitative or quantitative resources.

-You have to be much pickier with sources to meet this need because only certain choices can do the job.
-Whether you can use quantitative or qualitative data depends on what your research question itself calls for.
+because only certain choices can do the job.
+Whether you can ^{resource} use quantitative or qualitative data depends on what your research question itself calls for.